frnhr/nofollow_finder/README.md

     * none of which have `nofollow` (row 4)
     * ... so the result columns for this domain should be `follow` and `2`

+##### Pitfall!

+Be careful with the JS commands above, as they will also match other domains that contain the exact same string of characters, e.g:
+`fakefacebook.com` or `facebook.com.cn`!